 The most common rough-in size for toilets is 12 inches.
 This is considered the standard in most modern homes.

 Two-piece toilets, which have separate tanks and bowls, offer some flexibility when it comes to rough-in sizes.
-These toilets can be easier to install in spaces where the rough in size toilet measurement might not be a perfect 12 inches.
+These toilets can be easier to install in spaces where the rough-in-size toilet measurement might not be a perfect 12 inches.

 When selecting a two-piece toilet, ensure it matches your toilet rough-in size to avoid complications during installation.